-Functional and Stereotactic Neurosurgery provides comprehensive evaluation and care for patients with movement disorders, epilepsy, obsessive compulsive disorder and certain chronic pain syndromes.
+Functional and Stereotactic Neurosurgery provides comprehensive evaluation and the care for patients with movement disorders, epilepsy, obsessive-compulsive disorder, and certain chronic pain syndromes.

 DBS can be effective in the management of all types of tremor including essential, as well as tremor and involuntary movements associated with Parkinson’s disease and multiple sclerosis.
 The patients that have symptoms not adequately controlled by medications and leading to significant functional disability can be helped by DBS.
 About 70% of patients with essential tremor report improved activities of daily living and up to 90% reduction of contralateral limb tremor.